Xiao9905/xiao9905.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Xiao Liu (刘潇).
-I am a first year master student in Computer Science at Tsinghua University, supervised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
+I am a graduate student in Computer Science at Tsinghua University, supervised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
 My major research interests include machine learning, knowledge graphs and data mining.

 Currently I am seeking for approaches to ***construct large-scale knowledge graphs in an unsupervised or self-supervised fashion*** (i.e., without human supervision).
 Constructing knowledge graphs have been a central challenge for decades in my field, and thanks to the boosting pre-trained models and self-supervised learning, this goal could be achieved soon.